 Integrating visual and audio art, Yuri collaborates with the Anagram Ensemble and Infrequent Seams label on videos and performances including a multi-media opera which premiered in New York in 2019.
 He also creates video mapping installations, often with the objective of giving life to inanimate objects or landscapes, making mountains talk and walls breathe.

 Yuri’s work has been exhibited at galleries, museums and art fairs in Paris, London, Berlin, Cologne, New York, San Francisco, Tokyo, Sydney, Wellington, etc and been published by WIRED, Juxtapoz, Huffington Post, London Times, New York Times, Ouest France, and many others.
-He has also played curatorial and organizational roles in exhibitions at museums and galleries around the world, including ZKM, Pompidou Center, IMMA, and The Photographers Gallery.
+Yuri also writes, translates, curates and organizes exhibitions of contemporary and Beat Generation artists.
+He has played curatorial and organizational roles in exhibitions at museums and galleries around the world, including ZKM, Pompidou Center, IMMA, Poster Gallery, Santa Cruz Museum of Art and History, and The Photographers Gallery, London.